CraigglesO/lycheeJS/projects/README.md

 ```

 If you want to isolate your library dependencies, you can
-pull them in with the `lycheejs-breeder`.
+pull them in.
+The dependency tree is automatically shrinked
+down to its minimum.
 This allows deploying your App to other system where there's
 no `lycheejs-harvester` available.